nextflow-io/summit-website/src/content/people/maxime-garcia/index.md

 Maxime has PhD in #Bioinformatics from #Marseille 🇫🇷.
 He is now based in #Stockholm 🇸🇪, working remotely for #Seqera labs in #Barcelona 🇪🇸.
 He develops nf-core pipelines, mainly Sarek, and is a member of the nf-core core team.

-Maxime will present a talk titled "Annotation cache: using nf-core/modules and Seqera Platform to build an AWS open data resource".
+Maxime will present a talk titled "Annotation cache: using nf-core/modules and Seqera Platform to build an AWS open data resource" in Barcelona and a talk titled "nf-core/sarek - evolution of a community pipeline started in 2016" in Boston.